Wedding RSVP website

 Generic forms collect answers.
 SnapInvite preserves the guest list.

-The difference is guest-aware tracking: every reply belongs to a household, every meal belongs to a guest, and every pending name stays visible before the deadline.
+The difference is structure: every reply belongs to a household, every meal belongs to a guest, and every missing name stays visible before the deadline.

 Paper RSVP cards